fhali2001/Project-3/README.md

 Once a country is selected, a series of visualizations depicting the relationship between tourism and GDP will be displayed.

 ## Ethical Considerations
-In order to limit algorithmic bias, we included data from all the countries provided from our public dataset sources, rather than selecting the top ten tourist destinations.
-Additionally, all variables used in our analysis are calculated from nation-wide metrics like GDP.
+To mitigate algorithmic bias, we incorporated data from all countries available in our public dataset sources, rather than solely focusing on the top ten tourist destinations.
+Furthermore, our analysis exclusively utilizes nation-wide metrics such as GDP for all variables.
+Our approach to data acquisition, implementation, and sourcing is detailed in the project overview, adhering strictly to ethical standards in data analytics.
+We ensured clarity and integrity for our audience by transparently addressing any biases and limitations through meticulous selection and cleaning of our datasets.

+To safeguard individual privacy, our analysis exclusively utilizes data points such as GDP or tourism percentages that do not involve personal information.
+This approach ensures the protection of all individuals included in the dataset.
+Our data points are recognized for their precision and dependability, derived from the transparent methodology disclosed by our trusted sources.
+This methodology aligns with professional data collection standards, bolstering the credibility of our analyses.

 ## References
 Data collected from UNWTO and the World Bank